What You'll Need

 2 tablespoons white wine, or vermouth (or water)

-One 15-ounce can white beans, drained and rinsed
+One 15-ounce can lima or white beans (cannellini, navy, or great northern), drained and rinsed

 1 small bunch dill, tough stems removed, a few fronds reserved for garnish